 What we can do

-For noise complaints and some smoke complaints you will be asked to complete a diary sheet initially so that we have the information we need to begin an investigation.
-For other types of nuisance we will usually visit you or the property that is said to be causing the problem to directly assess the situation.
+For noise and some smoke complaints you will initially be asked to complete a diary sheet so that we have the information we need to begin an investigation.
+For other types of nuisance we will usually visit you or the property causing the issue to directly assess the situation and gather evidence.

-All complaints that we receive are confidential and your details will not be disclosed to the person who has complained unless we have to take the case to court.
-Please be aware however that we will not investigate anonymous complaints.
+All complaints that we receive are confidential and your details will not be disclosed unless we have to take the case to court.
+We will NOT investigate anonymous complaints.